Data-Bishop/Data-in-Motion-SQL-challenges/Week 27/README.md

 | operation_day | int     |
 | price         | int     |

-(*stock_name*, *operation_day*) is the primary key for this table.
+- (*stock_name*, *operation_day*) is the primary key for this table.
-The *operation* column is an ENUM of type ('Sell', 'Buy') Each row of this table indicates that the stock which has stock_name had an operation on the day *operation_day* with the *price*.
+- The *operation* column is an ENUM of type ('Sell', 'Buy').
+- Each row of this table indicates that the stock which has stock_name had an operation on the day *operation_day* with the *price*.
-It is guaranteed that each 'Sell' operation for a stock has a corresponding 'Buy' operation in a previous day.
+- It is guaranteed that each 'Sell' operation for a stock has a corresponding 'Buy' operation in a previous day.
 It is also guaranteed that each 'Buy' operation for a stock has a corresponding 'Sell' operation in an upcoming day.